 Scoliosis Pain Management

 A majority of the population experiences back pain in one form or another.
-It is a very common problem and those with Scoliosis are often the recipients of back pain.
+It is a very common problem and for those with Scoliosis, both adults and children are often the recipients of back pain.
 Some people with scoliosis don’t have pain or it is not a major issue.
 However, for those with Scoliosis pain, it can really affect the quality of their lives and their families.

 Causes of pain